Rotary Keeping Safe & Carrying On

 Reaching Out To Other Clubs & Rotarians

-The Rotary Club of Sittingbourne Invicta has been in contact with a Rotarian in India since 2005 when a joint project was undertaken.
-News and information about what clubs in the respective countries are doing during the current cornavirus situation is being shared.
+The Rotary Club of Sittingbourne Invicta has known a Rotarian in India since 2005 when a joint project was undertaken.
+News and information about what is going on in the respective countries during the current covi19 pandemic is being shared.

 Other clubs like Dover are reaching out to their Contact Clubs.
 Rotary The World Over.